-- IP Address Enter the IP address in dotted-decimal notation provided by your ISP. - Subnet Mask Enter the subnet Mask in dotted-decimal notation provided by your ISP, usually is 255.255.255.0. - Default Gateway (Optional) Enter the gateway IP address in dotted-decimal notation provided by your ISP.
+IP Address - Enter the IP address in dotted-decimal notation provided by your ISP.

+- Culturat March.
+Enter the submat March in detted described - > Subnet Mask - Enter the subnet Mask in dotted-decimal notation provided by your ISP, usually is 255.255.255.0.

-- MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+- Default Gateway (Optional) Enter the gateway IP address in dotted-decimal notation provided by your ISP. - MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
 It is not recommended that you change the default MTU Size unless required by your ISP. - Primary/Secondary DNS (Optional) Enter one or two DNS addresses in dotted-decimal notation provided by your ISP.